Oxyenyos/web-proj/src/posts/mastering-paper/paper-2-0.md

 ## Using a stylus to Blend is unreliable

 I've always used Paper's Blend feature as designed: draw with Pencil and smudge with one of my fingers.
-Because I'm a finger blender I learned about this next bit from [Edwin over on Tumblr](https://mademistakes.tumblr.com/post/98571965783/paper-200-193).
+Because I'm a finger blender I learned about this next bit.
 For those of you who prefer using a capacitive stylus like [Wacom's Bamboo](https://amzn.to/2ZXG3AX) to smudge, you may need to change your work-flow after updating Paper to version 2.0.0...

 In my tests this appears to be limited to styli with smaller nibs.
 In **Paper 2.0.0 (193)**, smudging with these sorts of nibs no longer works... well not 100% of the time.
 If you press hard enough to "squish" the tip it might register as a touch and smudge but at the cost of wearing out faster.